Locations

 SAP Hana Memory-Based Licensing and Sizing

-SAP HANA’s licensing model for on-premises deployments is closely tied to the amount of memory (RAM) that the database uses.
+SAP HANA’s licensing model for on-premises deployments is closely tied to the amount of memory (RAM) used by the database.
 In simple terms, the more in-memory data your HANA system holds, the higher your licensing costs.

 Memory-Based Licensing Explained